If you’ve not yet got the message over the past five years, we love Birmingham.

 Our independent shops (whether bakeries, vintage clothes stores, delis, hairdressers, zero-waste supermarkets or gift shops) all have a special place in our hearts.
 It’s these vibrant and special local businesses that lend Birmingham a unique character and make it a city unlike any other in the UK.
 Shopping local is more than just a trend, it’s a way of giving back to your community, a way of celebrating Birmingham for the incredible city it is, and a way of discovering a whole new side to your city which you never knew even existed.
 We know it’s not always practical to shop local every single day of your life – however, our aim is to provide you with a guide to the best independents in Birmingham, along with the means (and the encouragement) to support local independent businesses whenever you can so that you too can celebrate your city.

-Join over 18,500 Brummies and grab yourself an Independent Birmingham Membership Card.
-Enjoy fantastic year-long discounts and deals at over 110 of the very best independent cafes, bars, restaurants, pubs, theatres, cinemas, hotels and shops in Birmingham – including: Digbeth Dining Club, The Electric cinema, The Wilderness, Carters, The Indian Brewery, Birmingham Hippodrome, Adam’s, 18/81, Zindiya, The Meat Shack, Baked In Brick, Harborne Kitchen, BoneHead, Simpsons, Purnell’s Restaurant, Bodega Bar Y Cantina, Stirchley Wines And Spirits, Wayland’s Yard, Purnell’s Bistro, Buffalo and Rye, Midlands Arts Centre, Gaijin Sushi, 40 St Paul’s, The Plough, Nocturnal Animals, Hare and Hounds, Birmingham Repertory Theatre, The Jekyll And Hyde, Bourne and Co., The Rose Villa Tavern, Cherry Reds, The Prince of Wales, The Loft, Laghi’s Deli, Medicine Bakery, The Paper Duck, Town Hall Symphony Hall, The Clean Kilo, The Early Bird Bakery and many more.
+Download the Independent Birmingham App and enjoy up to 20% off (alongside exclusive 2-for-1 offers, freebies and more) at over 125 of the very best independent cafes, bars, restaurants, pubs, theatres, cinemas, hotels, shops and experiences in Birmingham – including: Digbeth Dining Club, The Electric Cinema, The Wilderness, Carters, The Indian Brewery, Birmingham Hippodrome, Adam’s, Zindiya, The Meat Shack, Baked In Brick, Harborne Kitchen, BoneHead, Purnell’s Restaurant, Chakana, Tiger Bites Pig, Bodega Bar And Cantina, Stirchley Wines And Spirits, Wayland’s Yard, Purnell’s Bistro, Buffalo and Rye, Midlands Arts Centre, Gaijin Sushi, 40 St Paul’s, The Plough, Hare and Hounds, Birmingham Repertory Theatre, The Jekyll And Hyde, The Rose Villa Tavern, Cherry Reds, The Prince of Wales, The Loft, Laghi’s Deli, Medicine Bakery, The Paper Duck, The Clean Kilo, The Early Bird Bakery and many more.